 Arlington Boulevard (U.S. Route 50) splits Arlington County’s northern and southern halves in two.
-Generally speaking, homes along the popular Orange Line Corridor in North Arlington tend to be more expensive due to its close proximity to the Metro.
-Arlington County real estate is home to a combination of bungalows, townhouses, luxury properties, garden, mid and high-rise condominiums in a more urban setting than it’s neighboring communities.
+Generally speaking, Arlington real estate along the popular Orange Line Corridor tend to be more expensive due to its close proximity to the Metro.
+Arlington real estate is home to a combination of bungalows, townhouses, luxury properties, garden, mid and high-rise condominiums in a more urban setting than it’s neighboring communities.

 Arlington offers plenty of reasons to get outside and make the most of the county.
 For the cyclists and runners, there’s the Custis Trail that connects to the W&OD Trail, and Mount Vernon Trail.
 With independent shops, unique restaurants, and a total of 155 parks and community centres in Arlington County, there’s tons to explore!
 You could also catch a musical or play at Signature Theatre, or head to Theodore Roosevelt Island Park, which has a designated dog park area for the community’s furry four-legged residents.